 Her music should be required listening by anyone working on a Women and Gender Studies degree.
 She manages to eloquently speak on difficult social issues, dripping with poignant prose and inspirational declarations, without coming off like an unapologetic, angry feminist.
 There isn’t listening session of her album that doesn’t provoke a worthy tear from my eyes.
 I read in a review of one of her shows that crying is encouraged during her performances.
 Well hello there Brandi Carlile!

 My only complaint would have to be that it’s only an EP and five songs just isn’t enough for me.
-I am forever thankful Macklemore and Ryan Lewis chose to feature this amazing artist on their debute album.
+I am forever thankful Macklemore and Ryan Lewis chose to feature this amazing artist on their debut album.
 On the other hand, maybe I have Mary Lambert to thank for the success of Same Love, and the album as a whole, for it was Mary Lambert’s song, She Keeps me Warm, that is featured in their’s.
 And it is by no coincidence that Mary Lambert is an openly gay singer.

 I recommend you check out Mary Lambert’s EP, Letters Don’t Talk.
 You can find it on Bandcamp at a name your own price scheme as well as on iTunes and Amazon MP3.
 I bought my copy on iTunes and if you could wear out digital files like you could cassettes, I’d be on my second or third copy by now.